Twig6943/PVZGE/README.md

 # PvZ2 Gardendless electron versions 🍓🍓🍓🍓🍓🍓🍓🍓 (strawberry best fruit on planet)

-This was made mostly for linux users to not download a docker container just to play a game 🗣️🔥
+This was made mostly for linux/mac users to not download a docker container just to play a game 🗣️🔥

 Grab the latest build from the actions tab